markhartel/pwtc-members/README.md

 Use this page to detect any user accounts that do not have a membership but are erroneously marked with the Current Member or Expired Member role.
 If any are found, you are given the option to fix these records.
 ### Missing Membership Roles
 Use this page to detect any user accounts that have a membership but are missing the proper Current Member or Expired Member role.
 If any are found, you are given the option to fix these records.
+### Adjust Member Dates
+Use this page to detect all members whos expiration date does not match that of the family membership to which they belong and whos start date does not match the year that their rider ID was issued.
 ### Test Confirmation Email
 Use this page to test the membership confirmation email mechanism.